Skip to Main Content

 The route to qualifying as a probation officer

-If you successfully apply for PQiP training, you will be employed as a Probation Services Officer and receive a salary while you complete your training.
+If you successfully apply for PQiP training, you will be employed as a Trainee Probation Officer and receive a salary while you complete your training.